carpentries-incubator/machine-learning-novice-sklearn/_episodes/07-ethics.md

 questions:
 - "What are the ethical implications of using machine learning in research?"
 objectives:
-- "Consider the ethical implications of machine learning in general and in research."
+- "Consider the ethical implications of machine learning, in general, and in research."
 keypoints:
 - "The results of machine learning reflect biases in the training and input data."
 - "Many machine learning algorithms can't explain how they arrived at a decision."